fmshja/SEP-2---G16-Project/README.md

 Installation:
 1. Unzip com_connecting_home-folder.
-2. Move contents of the zip-folder to the Joomla install-folder.
+2. Move contents of the folder to the Joomla install-folder.
 3. Navigate to System Extensions:install in Joomla.
 4. Select "Install from Folder".
 5. Click "check & install".